GOP-led Senate panel advances Barrett despite Dems’ boycott

 Barrett released dozens of answers this week to additional questions senators had posed, but her responses were similar as she declined to weigh in on whether the landmark Roe v.
 Wade abortion ruling is a so-called “super precedent” of the court or whether the president could unilaterally change the date set in law for the election.

-Two Republican senators on the panel, Mike Lee and Thom Tillis, tested positive for COVID-19 after attending the Rose Garden event where Trump announced Barrett as his nominee.
-The panel established remote operations during the coronavirus pandemic.
-Those two senators have since returned to in-person sessions, saying their doctors cleared them from quarantine.
+Two Republican senators on the panel, Lee and Thom Tillis, tested positive for COVID-19 after attending the Rose Garden event where Trump announced Barrett as his nominee.
+They’ve since returned to in-person sessions, saying their doctors cleared them from quarantine.

 Two other Republicans, Sens.
 Susan Collins and Lisa Murkowski, have objected to the quick vote, but they are not on the panel.